7 Things To Know Before Visiting Australia

 So, if you see kangaroo meat in the markets down under – don’t be surprised.

-3. Things are far away
+3. Things in australia are far away

-You may have heard before that Australia is the size of Europe – meaning (if you’re aware of how close everything is in Europe), that you would envision Australia being the same way transportation wise.
+You may have heard before that Australia is roughly the size of Europe – meaning (if you’re aware of how close everything is in Europe), that you would envision Australia being the same way transportation wise.

 But it’s not.